 A few years later, I was thinking hard about finding a new workshop to produce with and thought the enamel work of Uzbekistan might be a wonderful area to explore.
 It felt ancient yet fresh and the palates of old glass enamel presented an exciting opportunity to work in silver.
 It was also a wonderful reason to spend time in Uzbekistan and learn more about it.
 So, I set off on a journey to discover the artisans who worked in silver and enamel.

 I arrived with my bracelet in Tashkent and felt immediately a sense of space and vast skies, the curious Soviet and central Asian mix of architecture and the delightful taxi system, which was to stick your arm out and any passing car might stop, and for a few coins give you a lift.

-So I began a wonderful adventure traveling alone across this vast and fascinating country, traveling by bus, train and taxi.
-I journeyed from Tashkent to Smarkand meeting craftsmen, Ikat weavers, ceramicists, and silversmiths - but no one recognised the enamel work as being from there.
+So, I began a wonderful adventure travelling alone across this vast and fascinating country, travelling by bus, train and taxi.
+I journeyed from Tashkent to Samarkand meeting craftsmen, Ikat weavers, ceramicists, and silversmiths - but no one recognised the enamel work as being from there.

 I would pull out my bracelet and there was much discussion.
-I learnt the enamel work was not from Bukhara but maybe Khiva in the north west.
+I learnt the enamel work was not from Bukhara but maybe from Khiva in the northwest.
 But there I was told that the piece was Russian!
-Sadly I discovered that, although Uzbekistan was beautiful and the people wonderful, it was very difficult to set up a small business with the artisans there due to tricky export laws.
+Sadly, I discovered that, although Uzbekistan was beautiful and the people wonderful, it was very difficult to set up a small business with the artisans there due to tricky export laws.